arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 Although I'm under threat of losing the stability I have from my day job, I'm not scared.
 The spending changes we made have enabled us to live well enough, even on very little.
 We're living at around 60% - 70%  of our $30,000 income.
 We have enough money for Amazon Prime, Netflix, and the occasional meal out.
 This isn't a life of being in the dark ages, but it is a life of simplicity, balance, and setting limits.

 I realize that right now many artists and creatives are going through a difficult time, especially those who may be losing their more stable sources of income.
-If you're working as an artist and are having trouble with making ends meet, this post could be helpful for you, especially if paired with getting some government assistance.
+If you're working as an artist and are having trouble with making ends meet, this post could be helpful for you, especially if paired with government assistance.

 Living an inexpensive and fulfilling life is easier than you think, especially if you live in western society.
 It's amazing what you can do.
 Just keep an open mind and an experimental attitude.